 Assisted living (also called board and care, adult living or supported care)

 Assisted living bridges the gap between living independently and living in a nursing home.
 It typically offers a combination of housing, meals, supportive services and health care.
 Assisted living is not regulated by the federal government and its definitions vary from state to state.
-Not all assisted living facilities offer services specifically designed for people with dementia, so it is important to ask.
+Not all assisted living providers offer services specifically designed for people with dementia, so it is important to ask.

 Nursing homes (also called skilled nursing facility, long-term care facility or custodial care)